 Do you work in a customer-facing business, like a restaurant or hotel?
 How about an office building, nursing home or factory?
 No matter where you work, or what type of business you own, you must have working toilets for employees, customers and anyone else to use.
-Because commercial toilets and urinals are often in these high-traffic buildings, they're used much more than residential toilets are.
+Commercial toilets and urinals are often used much more than residential toilets.
 This means they can be subject to more issues, including clogs and other damage, than fixtures in homes.

 Commercial drain & sewer repair